sigsum/ansible/roles/sigsum/README.md

 examples that deploy a primary-secondary log setup for database replication, as well as a standalone primary where the key is accessed using the ssh-agent protocol.
-If you want to use sigsum-agent with the YubiHSM backend, you might want to install the connector with `role: sigsum.ansible.yubihsm_connector`.
+If you want to use sigsum-agent with the YubiHSM backend, you might want to install the connector with `role: sigsum.tlog.yubihsm_connector`.